zhongturtle/FCND-P4-Estimation-CPP/README.md

 2. Choose scenario `06_NoisySensors`.
 In this simulation, the interest is to record some sensor data on a static quad, so you will not see the quad move.
 You will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
 The dashed lines are a visualization of a single standard deviation from 0 for each signal.
 The standard deviations are initially set to arbitrary values (after processing the data in the next step, you will be adjusting these values).
 If they were set correctly, we should see ~68% of the measurement points fall into the +/- 1 sigma bound.
 When you run this scenario, the graphs you see will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).

 3. Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.
+  - I write a simple python code to caculate that , i set `MeasuredStdDev_GPSPosXY = 0.72 &
+MeasuredStdDev_AccelXY = 0.49`
 4. Plug in your result into the top of `config/6_Sensornoise.txt`.
 Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values you have calculated.

 5. Run the simulator.
 If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)